Syzygy106/Conflux/functions-hardhat-starter-kit/SEPOLIA_TESTING_OVERVIEW.md

    - Reference DON-hosted secrets (`slot/version`) and set `subscriptionId`
 6) Trigger first request and observe fulfill
    - `TopOracle` should set `hasPendingTopRequest`, then, on fulfill, store packed top ids and compute `topCount`
+7) Deploy Uniswap v4 Hook and wire authorities
+   - Deploy `ConfluxHook` via Foundry (Cancun)
+   - Set `hookAuthority` on registry and grant hook rights on oracle
+8) Configure daemons for rebates
+   - Set rebate token (LINK), fund daemons with LINK and a bit of ETH
+   - Approve the Hook as ERC20 spender (required), and optionally the PoolManager
+9) Validate with a tiny swap
+   - Perform a minimal swap through the hook-enabled pool and observe rebate/job events

 ### Validation checklist
 - Template stored on `TopOracle` (tx confirmed)
 - `refreshTopNow()` succeeds and emits a request ID
 - Functions UI shows request received and computed (no “blocked resource” errors)
 - `TopOracle` after fulfill: `topCount > 0`, `hasPendingTopRequest == false`, epoch updated
+- Hook wired as authority on both registry and oracle
+- Daemons have LINK balance and ERC20 allowance to the Hook
+- Tiny swap emits `RebateExecuted(daemonId, amount)` and `DaemonJobSuccess(daemonId)`

 ### Common pitfalls (Sepolia)
-- Template tx not mined before refresh → "tpl not set" revert; wait 1–2 confirmations
+- Template tx not mined before refresh → "tpl not set"; wait 1–2 confirmations
 - Missing/expired DON secrets → request fails on DON; re-upload and re-run template setup
 - `TopOracle` not added as consumer → request rejected; fix in UI and retry
 - Insufficient LINK in subscription → request not executed; fund and retry
+- No allowance to Hook from daemon → rebate transferFrom fails; approve Hook as spender
+- Pool without rebate token → hook initialization reverts for that pool

 ### Iteration/Rollback
 - If off-chain JS source changes, re-run the template setup step to replace the inline source